ChelsieSalome/Linux-Ass1/README.md

 * **Public Key**: This key can be shared freely and is added to the remote server’s authorized keys in the config and cloud-config files.
 It allows the server to verify that you are who you claim to be.

-## Step 1: Generating an SSH Key Pair
+## Step 1: Generating an SSH Key-Pair
 Follow the steps below to create an SSH -key pair on your local machine:

 1. Run `mkdir .ssh`  to create an .ssh directory (if not yet created).